-(1) Annual Federal Highway Reimbursements assumed to equal \$600 million.
-Federal Highway Reimbursements through SFY 2023 include interest subsidy payments received by the Commonwealth from the U.S. Treasury ("Direct Payments") with respect to the 2010A Notes issued as Build America Bonds, reduced for the 7.3% reduction in subsidy payments projected during federal fiscal year 2015 by the Department of Treasury as a result of sequestration.
+(1) Annual Federal Highway Reimbursements assumed to equal \$669 million through SFY 2027.
+Federal Highway Reimbursements through SFY 2023 also include interest subsidy payments expected to be received by the Commonwealth from the U.S. Treasury ("Direct Payments") with respect to the 2010 Notes issued as Build America Bonds, which amounts are assumed to be subject to the current 5.9% reduction as a result of sequestration.

-(2) Net CTF Pledged Funds are net of amounts to be used for debt service payments on the 1994 Trust Agreement Bonds and the outstanding CTF Bonds, as well as projected debt service on the 2014 CTF Bonds, additional CTF Bonds and the Transit Bonds.
-Net CTF Pledged Funds consist of monies in the Commonwealth Transportation Fund from the following sources, subject to the prior lien of the CTF Obligations: (i) Chapter 64A Gasoline Tax, (ii) Special Fuels Tax and Motor Carrier Tax, (iii) Registry Fees expected to be credited to the Commonwealth Transportation Fund pursuant to Section 34(iii) of Chapter 90, (iv) the portion of the Prior Pledged CTF Funds (6.86¢ per gallon of the Chapter 64A Gasoline Tax) in excess of the amounts necessary to pay debt service on the 1994 Trust Agreement Bonds and to satisfy any other requirements under the 1994 Trust Agreement, and (v) Direct Payments relating to the 2010 CTF Bonds, reduced for the 7.3% reduction in subsidy payments projected during federal fiscal year 2015 by the Department of Treasury as a result of sequestration.
+(2) Net CTF Pledged Funds are net of amounts to be used for debt service payments on the 1994 Trust Agreement Bonds and the outstanding CTF Bonds, as well as debt service on the 2019 CTF Bonds.
+Net CTF Pledged Funds consist of monies in the Commonwealth Transportation Fund from the following sources, subject to the prior lien of the CTF Obligations: (i) Chapter 64A Pledged Gasoline Tax, (ii) Special Fuels Tax and Motor Carrier Tax, (iii) Registry Fees expected to be credited to the Commonwealth Transportation Fund pursuant to Section 34(iii) of Chapter 90, (iv) the portion of the Prior Pledged CTF Funds (6.86 cents per gallon of the Chapter 64A Gasoline Tax) in excess of the amounts necessary to pay debt service on the 1994 Trust Agreement Bonds and to satisfy any other requirements under the 1994 Trust Agreement, and (v) Direct Payments relating to the 2010 CTF Bonds, which are assumed to be subject to the current 5.9% reduction as a result of sequestration.
 See "Net CTF Pledged Funds."

-(3) Represents gross debt service on the 2010A Notes, not including Direct Payments, and debt service on the 2013A Notes.
+(3) Represents gross debt service on the Existing Trust Agreement Notes issued in 2010, not including Direct Payments, and debt service on the other Existing Trust Agreement Notes.